 - ¼ teaspoon salt

 - ¼ cup coconut oil room temp, vegan butter also works if unsalted

-- 1 flax egg 1 Tbsp (8 grams) ground flaxseed mixed with 3 Tbsp water left to sit for 5-10 mins
+- 1 flax egg 1 tablespoon (8 grams) ground flaxseed mixed with 3 tablespoon water left to sit for 5-10 mins

 - 1 tablespoon rainbow sprinkles

 - 1 tablespoon vegan chocolate chips mini size